 Take a few drops in the palm of your hand and massage gently into the skin of your face and neck with your fingertips.
 Then pat all over to help with absorption.
 Wait until the serum is completely absorbed before applying your moisturizer and sunscreen.

 Q: How often should you use vitamin C on your face?

 It’s recommended for daily application in the morning to reap maximum benefits of additional SPF, as well as to help protect your skin during the day when you’re exposed to sunlight, pollution and free radicals.

-Regardless your skin type there is a Vitamin C out there that is right for you.
+Regardless your skin type there is a vitamin C serum out there that is right for your skin.
 It traditionally comes in the form of serums, but also comes in moisturizers, masks and more.
 Here are a few that I’ve personally used and loved.
 (P.S. all of these products are cruelty-free too!)